Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Introduction

 The 1+1 dimensional KPZ$(a)$ equation on the torus is formally given by

 Here, $\xi$ is the one dimensional space-time white noise, and $a \in \RR$ is the coupling constant that describes the strength of the asymmetry.

-Due to the singular nature of $\xi$, \eqref{e:KPZ} is not classically well-posed.
+Due to singularity of $\xi$, \eqref{e:KPZ} is not classically well-posed.
 A rigorous solution theory had been sought for a long time.
-By now, there are a number of ways to make rigorous sense of this equation, including the Cole-Hopf transform (\cite{BG97}), energy solution (\cite{Energy, Energy_unique}), and pathwise solutions via rough paths (\cite{HairerKPZ}), regularity structures (\cite{Hai14a}), or para-controlled distributions (\cite{GIP12, GP17}).
+By now, there are a number of ways to make rigorous sense of this equation, including the Cole-Hopf transform (\cite{BG97}), energy solution (\cite{Energy, Energy_unique}), pathwise solutions via rough paths (\cite{HairerKPZ}), regularity structures (\cite{Hai14a}), or para-controlled distributions (\cite{GIP12, GP17}), and renormalisation group approaches (\cite{Kupiainen_Marcozzi_KPZ, Duch_flow_general}).
 The most relevant ones to us are the pathwise solution notions provided by regularity structures and para-controlled distributions.
 These frameworks can now treat a very large class of singular equations far beyond the current case.
 In the particular example of KPZ, it states that there exists a sequence $C_\eps = \frac{c}{\eps} + \oO(1)$ such that the solution $h_\eps$ to the regularised and renormalised equation

 converges to a one-dimensional family of limits as $\eps\rightarrow0$.
 This family of limits is parametrised by the $\oO(1)$ quantity in $C_\eps$, and is independent of the regularisation.
 We denote this family of limits by the KPZ$(a)$ solutions.